AI Burnout: When Keeping Up Leaves You Running on Empty

 Build a Support Network

 Find colleagues who are also struggling — they exist, even if they're quiet about it.
+If social anxiety makes reaching out feel daunting, start small — even a brief message to one trusted coworker counts.
 Share resources, split the learning load, and normalize honest conversations about the pace of change.
+Teachers experiencing this in schools face a distinct version of the pressure — our guide to AI anxiety for teachers addresses their unique position.
 "I'm overwhelmed by this too" is one of the most powerful sentences in a workplace right now.

 The 5-Minute AI Burnout Reset